-7. Invites Member States to make financial commitments and contributions, as well as in-kind contributions in a timely manner, as well as to facilitate cooperation with other partners, as relevant, including institutions, foundations and the private sector, to provide for the enhancement of the core infrastructure of the NA laboratories;
+8. Invites Member States to make financial commitments and contributions, if required, as well as in-kind contributions, in a timely manner, as well as to facilitate cooperation with other partners, as relevant, including institutions, foundations and the private sector, to provide for the enhancement of the core infrastructure of the NA laboratories;

-8. Encourages the 'Friends of ReNuAL' under the co-chairmanship of South Africa and Germany, and all Member States to continue to support the implementation of the project with a focus on mobilizing resources in a timely manner to allow for implementation of the remaining elements of the project; and
+9. Encourages the 'Friends of ReNuAL' under the co-chairmanship of South Africa and Germany, and all Member States to continue to support the implementation and completion of the project;